-IFRS 3 Business Combinations (revised, originally published in 2008, effective for financial periods starting July 1, 2009 or thereafter).

-The scope of application of the revised standard is wider than before, and it includes several changes relevant to the Group.
+- IFRS 3 Business Combinations (revised, originally published in 2008, effective for financial periods starting July 1, 2009 or thereafter). - The scope of application of the revised standard is wider than before, and it includes several changes relevant to the Group.
 The changes affect goodwill recognized for acquisitions and the gains from the sale of business operations.
 The changes also have an impact on financial assets at fair value through profit or loss in both the financial period during which they are acquired and until the financial periods during which additional purchase cost is paid or additional acquisitions carried out.
-In accordance with the standard's transition rule, business combinations with the acquisition date preceding the compulsory adoption date of the standard are not adjusted.

-IAS 27 Consolidated and Separate Financial Statements (revised, originally published in 2008, effective for financial periods starting July 1, 2009 or thereafter).
+In accordance with the standard's transition rule, business combinations with the acquisition date preceding the compulsory adoption date of the standard are not adjusted. - IAS 27 Consolidated and Separate Financial Statements (revised, originally published in 2008, effective for financial periods starting July 1, 2009 or thereafter).

 The revised standard requires the effects of all changes in the ownership of a subsidiary company to be recorded in Group equity when the parent company retains control.
 In case control is lost, any remaining interest in the subsidiary is re-measured to fair value through profit or loss.
 Corresponding accounting treatment will also be applied to investments in associated companies (IAS 28) and joint venture companies (IAS 31).
 Based on the revised standard, losses incurred by the subsidiary can be allocated to non-controlling interest even if the losses exceed the non-controlling equity investment.

-- IAS 39 Financial Instruments: Recognition and Measurement - Eligible Hedged Items (amended, effective for financial periods starting July 1, 2009 or thereafter).
+- IAS 39 Financial Instruments: Recognition and Measurement Eligible Hedged Items (amended, effective for financial periods starting July 1, 2009 or thereafter).
 The amendment pertains to hedging accounting.
 It clarifies the IAS 39 guidelines on the hedging of unilateral risk of a hedged item and hedging for inflation risk in the case of items belonging to financial assets or liabilities.
 The amendment has not had any significant effect on the consolidated financial statements of the Group. - IFRIC 17 Distributions of Non-cash Assets to Owners (effective for financial periods starting July 1, 2009 or thereafter).
 The interpretation gives accounting guidelines for cases when non-cash assets are distributed to owners or when the owner is given a choice of taking cash in lieu of the non-cash assets.
-The interpretation has not had any significant effect on the consolidated financial statements of the Group. - IFRIC 18 Transfers of Assets from Customers (effective for financial periods starting July 1, 2009 or thereafter).
+The interpretation has not had any significant effect on the consolidated financial statements of the Group. - ers (effective for financial periods starting July 1, 2009 or thereafter).

-The interpretation clarifies the requirements of IFRS standards for agreements in which an entity receives from a customer an item of property, plant, and equipment, or cash to be invested in such items, that the entity must then use either to connect the customer to a network or to provide the customer with ongoing access to a supply of goods or services or both.
-The interpretation has not had any significant effect on the consolidated financial statements of the Group.
+The interpretation clarifies the requirements of IFRS standards for agreements in which an entity receives from a customer an item of property, plant, and equipment, or cash to be invested in such items, that the entity must then use either to connect the customer to a network or to provide the